 The best way to consume Ganglia is to stack the monitoring node box in any application box so you can monitor the application nodes that others deploy.

 Hope you found the walkthrough of the Ganglia monitoring service box useful.
-If you’re interested in these boxes or in setting up monitoring for deployments through Cloud Application Manager, shoot me an email.
-I would love to help and hear your use cases.
+If you’re interested in these boxes or in setting up monitoring for deployments through Cloud Application Manager, contact us.

 Visit the Cloud Application Manager product page to learn more.